12 December Topics

 Home on the Grange – In 1867, the Grange was formed.

-December 5: Off Into the Wild Blue Yonder – In 1945, five US Air Force planes are lost and a rescue plane also goes missing.
+December 5: Off Into the Wild Blue Yonder – In 1945, five US Air Force planes were lost and a rescue plane also went missing.

 Twenty-One – In 1933, Prohibition was repealed.